Skip to Content

 One of the most common bacterial diseases among monstera plants is bacterial leaf spots, and the signs are a black spot with a yellow halo.
 You need to isolate plants and remove and discard the infected parts whenever plants are infected.

 Fungus, on the other hand, might occur from overwatering.
-Root rot is common and occurs when the plant sits for too long in the water.
-It can also occur from the bacteria attacking the roots, and the first sign will appear on the lower plant leaves, which develop dark brown spots.
+Root rot is common and occurs when the plant sits too long in the water.
+It can also arise from the bacteria attacking the roots, and the first sign will appear on the lower plant leaves, which develop dark brown spots.

 Common bugs on monstera plants include mealybugs, thrips, scale, fungus gnats, and spider mites.
 Some bugs will destroy your plants by sucking off the plant sap until the plant drops.
 You might need to use pesticides to take care of these problems.